jessly5/Course-Check/README.md

 # Course-Check
-A list of courses that filters by prerequisite and topic.
+A list of courses that filters by year, topic, and prerequisite.
 Focus: CCIT major.

 ### TODO: